 Talent fixing the mouth with hook.

 Use ophthalmic scissors to cut 2−3 cm along the central longitudinal shape of the neck [1].
-Separate the common carotid artery [2] and then, with ophthalmic forceps, separate the subcutaneous muscle [3].
+Separate the common carotid artery with microforceps [2] and then, with ophthalmic forceps, separate the subcutaneous muscle [3].
 Authors, what do you use to separate the common carotid artery?

+Answer: We use microforceps, and we have added “with microforceps” in the script and manuscript.

 SCOPE: Talent cutting 2−3 cm along the central longitudinal shape of the neck.
 Authors, is the this the spot where you start dissecting under the microscope, or at which stop do you start, and at which do you end?
 Could you please check that all steps marked with SCOPE are actually done under a microscope, and if not, please correct?
 Thank you

+Answer: We start dissecting under the microscope from 2.8 to 2.12.

 SCOPE: Talent separating the common carotid artery.